tier4/arm-dev-summit-2020/exercises/exercise1.md

 ![](images/exercise1/09_Ubuntu_login.png)

 10. If the following screen is displayed instead of the expected Ubuntu login screen, click on “RECONNECT” in the middle of the screen to reconnect to the instance.
-If the "Connection Failed" screen keeps coming up, then please wait a few minutes before retrying.
+If the "Connection Failed" screen keeps coming up, then please close the tab, wait a few minutes and then go back to step 8.

 ![](images/exercise1/10_Connection_failed.png)